jointheflow/TicketResto-platform/TicketResto-server/readme.txt

 A.1) Customer signup
 POST /customer/signup (email, password) return CustomerDTO with TokenDTO

-A.2) Customer login
+V A.2) Customer login
   GET /customer/login (email, password) return CustomerDTO with TokenDTO and List of RestoDTO

 A.3) Customer update